It’s time to get up and move!

 Different people have different tolerances for the kinds of places they will walk, bike, or roll.
 Generally, research shows that a relatively small number of people have a confident or fearless attitude and will bike or walk almost anywhere, but on busier streets most people require more comfortable infrastructure like good sidewalks and bike lanes.
 Researchers and planners quantify this idea as the level of traffic stress, or LTS, which is a score ranging from 1 to 4.
 LTS 1 represents conditions that almost everyone—including most kids—can tolerate.
 LTS 2 represents conditions that most adults will tolerate, while LTS 3 and 4 represent conditions that only smaller numbers of adults will tolerate.

-In 2024-2025, HCAOG has been partnering with the Coalition for Responsible Transportation Priorities (CRTP) to create LTS methodology for Humboldt, and apply it to the Greater Humboldt Bay/Wigi Area.‡
+In 2024-2025, HCAOG partnered with the Coalition for Responsible Transportation Priorities (CRTP) to create LTS methodology for Humboldt, and apply it to the Greater Humboldt Bay/Wigi Area.‡

 CHECK OUT the ONLINE, INTERACTIVE APPLICATION